A Biographical Note

 (Too cheap to visit a real photographer.)

-1 During the years when I have done this work, I have struggled with poor health.
+Periodically during the years when I have done this work, I have struggled with poor health.
 This has complicated things for me, but it has also been beneficial in at least one way.
 Forced to be sedentary, I have had plenty of time (more than I wanted, really) to read and write.
 As a result, I've done more research, and written more, than I initially intended.
-Whenever my health nosedived, I had to quit work; but in each instance, I recuperated, and I was able to press ahead.
+From time to time, when my health was at its worst, I had to suspend the work; but in each instance, I recuperated, and I was able to press ahead.
 Moreover, during each recovery, I reviewed the work I had done before, including any I had done while feeling poorly, and I made any needed corrections.
 I can promise you, then, that everything you find at Waldorf Watch was produced while I was at my best.
 Naturally, I leave it to you to judge just how good my best has been.

-2 In October, 2009, I was told that an Anthroposophist had written that Waldorf Watch is the number one "hate site" dealing with Waldorf schools and Anthroposophy.
+In October, 2009, I was told that an Anthroposophist had written that Waldorf Watch is the number one "hate site" dealing with Waldorf schools and Anthroposophy.
 This surprised me, although not much.
-Here is a reply I posted.
-To see my message in its original form, as well as the messages that preceded and followed it, please use this link: http://groups.yahoo.com/group/waldorf-critics/message/12164.
+Here is a reply I posted:

 The funny part is, I'm not really an enemy of Anthroposophy.
 The evidence seems pretty clear: Steiner’s doctrines are wacky.
 But, then, so are many (most? all?) other forms of occultism.
 I’m a skeptic, certainly.
 I reject Anthroposophy for myself, certainly, and I would urge great caution on anyone who feels drawn to Anthroposophy.
 But I’m not a sworn enemy.
 As far as I’m concerned, anyone who wants to be an Anthroposophist is free to do so, and I wouldn't say "boo" (or I would say it only very quietly).
 What I oppose is the infusion of Anthroposophy into Waldorf education, especially when this is done covertly, without informing the parents of Waldorf students.